AbbyRH/AudibleConverter/README.md

 # Usage

+1. open convert.sh and insert your audible activation code
-1. put files to convert in toconvert/
+2. put files to convert in toconvert/
-2. run `docker-compose up`
+3. run `docker-compose up`

-3. profit? :)
+# Audible Activation Code

+There are many methods on the internet for finding your activation code, the one i used was to install the audible manager from http://www.audible.co.uk/sw and then install nodejs and use the npm package audible-converter package.

 # Requirements